 The current fighting began last month, when about 300 soldiers loyal to Ntaganda deserted the army amid speculation he would be arrested.
 The International Criminal Court has indicted Ntaganda for war crimes.
 Last week, fighting broke out between the army and fighters linked to Ntaganda on at least three fronts, according to the UN.
 The political wing of Ntaganda’s former rebel group denied he was involved in the mutiny in an e- mailed statement April 30.

 Congo’s tin and coltan trade has begun shifting to other provinces with less exposure to armed groups, Kanyoni said.
-In Katanga province, companies including Schaumburg, Illinois-based Motorola Solutions Inc. (MSI), Finland’s Nokia Oyj (NOK1V) and AVX Corp.
-(AVX) of the U.S. are backing a project to mine tantalum for their electronic devices that is certified conflict free.
+In Katanga province, companies including Schaumburg, Illinois-based Motorola Solutions Inc. (MSI:US), Finland’s Nokia Oyj (NOK1V) and AVX Corp.
+(AVX:US) of the U.S. are backing a project to mine tantalum for their electronic devices that is certified conflict free.

 In Maniema province, west of North and South Kivu, Malaysia Smelting Corp.
 (SMELT), the world’s third-biggest tin producer, is in talks with the government to develop an industrial-scale project.